 Local Production/ Automation

-All of the programming is produced and presented locally from our studios in Peterhead with the exception of Totally 80s.
+All of the programming is produced and presented locally from our studios in Peterhead with the exception of All The Hits and Totally 80s.
 Waves Radio automates some aspects of programming using computer technology.
-There is normally no automation during daytime.
+There is no automation during daytime.

 To view our current programme schedule please click here.

 Waves Radio plays a wide and varied selection of music from the fifties through to the present day and on a weekly basis pick a selection of new music and artists to promote as "Waves Ones To Watch".
 To view our current list of new and chart songs currently being aired on the station please refer to playlists currently on separate pages as Playlist and Waves Ones to Watch

 There are regular local news, weather, travel updates throughout the day.
 Weekdays during the Breakfast Show, we broadcast the local fish landing.
 A weekly magazine programme "Making Waves" is aired on Sunday at 18.00 which includes interviews and comment on local issues.
 We provide an opportunity for local charity and good causes to get publicity with our "Community Calendar".

 If you have something that would be suitable click here

 Head of News is Glenn Moir.
 If you have a story, you can call (01779) 490816 or via e-mail email@example.com

 We provide locally generated bulletins each weekday at 8:30, 12:30, and 17:30.

 Important/emergency local news items will be broadcast as a Local News Flash at any time from 06.00 to 22.00